learn-co-curriculum/Module-5-expectations/README.md

 ### Friday

 Friday will be another execution day.
 Some students will have 1:1s with the lead as well.
-Daily Check in form is here: ENTER FORM URL
+Daily Check in form is here: https://goo.gl/forms/QJ6d4WNJxmWaBprK2

 In the afternoon we'll do a group standup with your instructor for everyone to share their current status and any challenges they are facing.